 This is at the heart of a number of everyday phenomena.
 As a very trivial example, Bernoulli's principle is responsible for the fact that a shower curtain gets "sucked inwards" when the water is first turned on.
-What happens is that the increased water/air velocity inside the curtain (relative to the still air on the other side) equade a
+What happens is that the increased water/air velocity inside the curtain pressure drop.

-(relative to the still air on the other side) causes a pressure drop.
+(relative to the still air on the other side) causes a